halkyonio/quarkus-tap-petclinic/README.md

 A Quarkus Petclinic sample accelerator

-You can build the image using docker, jib or using kpack if it has been deployed on the k8s platform
+You can build the image using docker, jib, s2i or using buildpack

 ## Build the image using Buildpack